MojzerVince/EquiHUB/SUPABASE_SETUP.md

 ## 8. Troubleshooting

+- **UUID Error**: Make sure the user ID is a valid UUID format (e.g., "550e8400-e29b-41d4-a716-446655440000")
 - **CORS Issues**: Make sure your app URL is added to Supabase project settings
 - **Storage Issues**: Check that storage bucket policies are correctly set
 - **Network Issues**: Ensure your device/emulator has internet access
 - **API Errors**: Check Supabase dashboard logs for detailed error messages

+## 9. Important Notes

+- **User ID Format**: The app uses a hardcoded UUID for demo purposes.
+In production, this should come from authentication
+- **Profile Creation**: The app automatically creates a profile if one doesn't exist for the user ID
+- **Data Persistence**: All profile changes are saved to the Supabase database and will persist between app sessions